 The Ready to Learn Program

-Upon completion of this program, undergraduate mentors will be able to:
+Upon completion of this program, mentors will be able to:

 - Demonstrate foundational knowledge of urban contexts.